MrGaFs/Fun-Coding/README.md

 # ComptativePrograming
-this repo is for the project i made for fun 😂😂
+This is for my problems and code sources